-Obviously this is one of the most important questions when looking into whether you have a personal injury claim, or whether it is worthwhile to bring a claim for injury compensation.
-The questions we are often asked are, "what will my compensation payout be?" or "what sort of compensation am I entitled to?".
+The questions we are often asked are, "is it worth my time to bring a compensation claim?" or "what will my compensation payout be?" or "what sort of compensation am I entitled to?".

-The amount of compensation you will receive for your injuries will depend on the extent of your injuries and how much your injuries have affected your pre-injury lifestyle, activities of daily living, and employment.
-Whether your claim will be one worth pursuing, will depend on:
+The amount of compensation you will receive for your injuries will depend on the extent of your injuries.
+Additionally how much your injuries have affected your pre-injury lifestyle, activities of daily living, and employment.
+Whether your claim will be one worth pursuing, will depend on these factors:

 - Do your injuries cause you pain whilst doing your work;